Hearst Communications: Peak era

 In the 1920s and 1930s, Hearst owned the biggest media conglomerate in the world, which included a number of magazines and newspapers in major cities.
 Hearst also began acquiring radio stations to complement his papers.
 Hearst saw financial challenges in the early 1920s, when he was using company funds to build Hearst Castle in San Simeon and support movie production at Cosmopolitan Productions.
 This eventually led to the merger of the magazine Hearst International with Cosmopolitan in 1925.

-Despite some financial troubles, Hearst began extending its reach in 1921, purchasing the Detroit Times, The Boston Record, and the Seattle Post-Intelligencer.
+Despite some financial troubles, Hearst began extending his reach in 1921, purchasing the Detroit Times, The Boston Record, and the Seattle Post-Intelligencer.
 Hearst then added the Los Angeles Herald and Washington Herald, as well as the Oakland Post-Enquirer, the Syracuse Telegram and the Rochester Journal-American in 1922.
 He continued his buying spree into the mid-1920s, purchasing the Baltimore News (1923), the San Antonio Light (1924), the Albany Times Union (1924), and The Milwaukee Sentinel (1924).
 In 1924, Hearst entered the tabloid market in New York City with New York Daily Mirror, meant to compete with the New York Daily News.

 In addition to print and radio, Hearst established Cosmopolitan Pictures in the early 1920s, distributing his films under the newly created Metro-Goldwyn-Mayer.
 In 1929, Hearst and MGM created the Hearst Metrotone newsreels.